PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 [INSERT IMAGE]

-At PostHog, we also use Glimpse – a handy browser extension that augments Google Trends by adding trend lines, forecasts, real search volumes, and the ability track search trends (and get alerts) over time.
+At PostHog, we also use [Glimpse](https://meetglimpse.com/) – a handy browser extension that augments Google Trends by adding trend lines, forecasts, real search volumes, and the ability track search trends (and get alerts) over time.

 [INSERT IMAGE]

 It'll also suggest similar companies you can compare yourself against.

-**Google Search Console** is useful if you don't have a unique brand name.
-Unlike Trends, it tracks search traffic directly to your website, excluding any non-relevant searches.
+**Google Search Console** is an alternative if you don't have a unique brand name, but the data is sampled and not 100% reliable, so you're better off using the next method.

-In search console, go to `Search results` under `Performance` to view search trends for your website.
-From here you can observe trends for branded search terms (i.e. "your brand" or "your brand + keyword"), or your homepage.

-> **Note:** Search Console only aggregates data daily, which is a bit annoying.
-Export the data to a CSV and aggregate manually in Sheets by week or month.

 #### 3. Organic traffic to your homepage